Update on the Paris Pass!

 Conciergerie

-Free entry with the Paris Pass
+[Free entry with the Paris Pass]

 A former prison in Paris, here you can visit the guardroom (14th century) and the cells where Queen Marie-Antoinette spent her last days.

-Free entry with the Paris Pass
+[Free entry with the Paris Pass]

 Notre-Dame

 As Paris’ most visited unticketed site, this cathedral is a beautiful display of French Gothic architecture.
+NOTE: Notre-Dame Cathedral is currently closed due to the 2019 fire.

 PRO TIP: Don’t miss the climb up the Notre-Dame Towers.
 From the top you’ll find one of the best views of Paris.
 Free with your Paris Pass.